-The vegetation associations and types found within the original permit area are described in decision report CPS 6657/1.
+The vegetation associations and types found within the original permit area and CPS 6657/2 are described in the relevant decision reports (CPS 6657/1 and CPS 6657/2).
 The vegetation types mapped within the amendment area are described below.

-Ten vegetation communities have been described within the amendment area (Mattiske, 2015):
+Twelve vegetation communities have been described within the amendment area (Mattiske, 2015):